-"Participating Underwriter" shall mean any of the original underwriters of the Bonds required to comply with the Rule in connection with offering of the Bonds.
+"Participating Underwriter" shall mean any of the original purchasers of the Series 2006 Bonds required to comply with the Rule in connection with offering of the Series 2006 Bonds.

-"Repository" shall mean each National Repository and each State Repository.
+"Repository" shall mean each National Repository and the State Repository, if any.

-"Rule" shall mean Rule 15c2-12(b)(5) adopted by the S.E.C. under the Securities Exchange Act of 1934, as the same may be amended from time to time.
+"Rule" shall mean Rule 15c2-12(b)(5) adopted by the SEC under the Securities Exchange Act of 1934, as the same may be amended from time to time.